The University of Navarra reaches the podium in the national final of the CFA Institute Research Challenge

 04 | 03 | 2026

-In an edition marked by a high level of competitiveness, the team from the School Economics and Business at the University of Navarra has won second place in the Spanish final of the CFA Institute Research Challenge, an competition financial analysis competition for university students.
+In a competition marked by intense competition, the team from the School of Science and Business at the University of Navarra took second place in the Spanish finals of the CFA Institute Research Challenge, an competition financial analysis competition for college students.

 The competition, which featured 17 teams from 10 universities and business schools, culminated in a final round held at the Madrid Stock Exchange Palace.